webrecorder/specs/wacz-ipfs/latest/index.md

 The WACZ format is a ZIP format which contains a specialized file and directory layout.
 The ZIP format is also a composite format, containing the raw (sometimes compressed) data as well as header data for how to find files and directories within the ZIP

 ### Deduplication

 One of the many challenges of web archiving is the vast amount of data that can be obtained when crawling the web.
+A lot of web content is ripe for deduplication where JavaScript files, Fonts, Images, and Videos might be embedded within different pages.
 For a variety of reasons, this results in potentially duplicate data, which ideally, would not need to be stored multiple times.
-Often, formats like WARC employ a custom approach for storing duplicate which require manual, out-of-band bookkeeping (via an external index)

-One of the advantages of using content addressable systems like IPFS is that datasets which contain the same data can automatically be de-duplicated.
-When adding the same exact data to IPFS multiple times, the data can automatically be deduplicated.
-A lot of web content is ripe for deduplication where JavaScript files, Fonts, Images, and Videos might be embedded within different pages.

-Unfortunately, this approach is not ideal for composite files, which make contain the same data at different positions in a file.
-For example, two WARC files may contain the same HTTP payload, but stored at different offsets.
-Using the 'naive' IPFS chunking strategy, this data will most likely be added multiple times and not deduplicated.

-The strategy proposed here is to add the contents of the WARC and WACZ files as individual IPFS (UnixFS) files, then concatenate them together to a form a larger file.
+Both the WARC and WACZ format can store duplicate data, but deduplication must be done via manual bookking of duplicate content by digest.

+### Content-Addressable Storage

+IPFS provides [Content-Addressable Storage]() which can automatically handle duplicate data - if the same data is added multiple times, it will be stored only once on each IPFS node.

+To benefit from deduplication, the data must be added the same way.
+IPFS deals with large data sets by chunking or splitting files into smaller blocks, using the UnixFS schema.

-## UnixFS File Chunking
+### UnixFS File Chunking

 To take advantage of deduplication in IPFS, data needs to be added in exactly the same way.
 When adding large datasets, IPFS split into smaller chunks, using equal sized chunks by default.

 The [UnixFS specification](https://github.com/ipfs/specs/blob/main/UNIXFS.md) allows for individual files to be "chunked" by separating continuous segments of the file's data into individual nodes in a Merkle DAG.
 These intermediate nodes are themselves encoded as UnixFS files.

+By default, a large file is added to IPFS by splitting it into smaller, equal-sized chunks.

+### Custom Chunking and IPFS Cat

+Unfortunately, this approach is not ideal for composite files, which make contain the same data at different positions with a composite file.

+For example, two WARC files may contain the same HTTP payload, but stored at different offsets.
+Using the 'naive' IPFS chunking strategy, this data will most likely be added multiple times and not deduplicated.

+The strategy proposed here is to add the contents of the WARC and WACZ files as individual IPFS (UnixFS) files, then concatenate them together to a form a larger file.

+The interesting property of UnixFS is that larger files can be created by simply concatenating smaller files, without having to store the data multiple times, by creating a new link in the Merkle DAG.

+On a regular disk, running `cat A.warc B.warc > C.warc` will copy the data in A.warc and B.warc and store it into a new file, C.warc.
+The storage of `A.warc` adn `B.warc` is duplicated to store `C.warc`.

+### IPFS Cat

+With IPFS, we can introduce a new operation, `ipfs.cat` which can produce the equivalent of concatenated file without copying or duplicating the storage.
+If file `A.warc` and `B.warc` are both added to IPFS via standard `ipfs.add` operation, creating the equivalent of `C.warc` involve creating a new UnixFS intermediate DAG node.

-Readers of UnixFS files will automatically detect when a file has been chunked in this way, and will convert the UnixFS DAG to a representation where all the contents are treated as one continuous stream which can be randomly accessed at any index.
+Readers of UnixFS files will automatically detect process UnixFS DAG, and a way to read the data as one continuous stream (which can be randomly accessed by offset).

-The interesting property here is that we can artificially create these chunked DAGs by concatenating preexisting UnixFS file nodes into one.
-To do this, we introduce a primitive operation called `ipfs.concat` which works on the output of the standard `ipfs.add` to create a new IPFS UnixFS DAG.

 This enables us to stitch together files while preserving their individual DAGs and being able to deduplicate content in the same way as if those files were uploaded on their own.

-The process involves uploading your raw files to their own UnixFS DAGs, getting the sizes of the individual files as well as the Content IDs (CID) for the data and then combining them in a UnixFS file via it's `Links` using the DAG-PB codec.
+The process involves splitting WARC and WACZ data at appropriate boundaries to their own UnixFS DAGs, getting the sizes of the individual files as well as the Content IDs (CID) for the data and then combining them in a UnixFS file via it's `Links` using the DAG-PB codec.

 ## ZIP File Chunking

+The WACZ format is simply a ZIP file with a custom directory layout.
+The custom chunking for WACZ therefore presents a more generic approach for ZIP file chunking.

 The [ZIP file format](https://www.loc.gov/preservation/digital/formats/fdd/fdd000354.shtml) is used to create a single file which can contain several files within a directory structure.
 It allows files to be stored compressed and in their raw uncompressed form as continuous segments of the file.